Kristfur/the-fire-pit/README.md

 ## Database Structure

 The database was designed to for users to have full CRUD functionality for their bookings.
-Every user can only acces their own bookings unless they are staff.
+Every user can only access their own bookings unless they are staff.

 The user model is connected to the bookings customer field and to the available bookings updated_by field, so that the staff users can see the owner user of the bookings.